mgsanusi/chez-moi/content/home/about.md

 +++

 Hi, I'm Marina--a rising 4th-year student studying Computer Science at the University of Virginia.
 I work as a Teaching Assistant and Research Assistant, and I plan on applying to CS PhD programs in the fall of 2017.
 Feel free to take a look around, or you're welcome to get in touch with me!
+This site is a work in progress, so don't look too closely yet :P